stitchdata/docs/_integration-schemas/fullstory/events.md

 description: |
   The `events` table contains raw data about the events that occurred on your site, which are recorded using the FullStory JavaScript library.

-replication-method: "Key-based Incremental"
+replication-method: "Append-Only Incremental"

 attributes:
+  - name: "{{ system-column.primary-key }}"
+    type: "string"
+    primary-key: true
+    description: "{{ system-column.primary-key-description }}"

+  - name: "EventStart"
+    type: "string"
+    replication-key: true
+    description: "The time when the event first occurred, in UTC."

   - name: "PageId"
     type: "integer"
-    primary-key: true
     description: "The ID for a particular page within the context of a single session."

   - name: "SessionId"
     type: "integer"
-    primary-key: true
     description: "A unique ID for a specific user session."

-  - name: "UserId"
-    type: "integer"
-    primary-key: true
-    description: "A unique ID for a user cookie given on a device/browser.
-This ID may be reset if the user clears their cookies, switches devices, changes browsers, etc."

-  - name: "EventStart"
-    type: "string"
-    replication-key: true
-    description: "The time when the event first occurred, in UTC."

   - name: "IndvId"
     type: "integer"